-Once they start having sex, it becomes extremely difficult to focus properly on their schoolwork.
+Once they start going out together, it becomes extremely difficult to focus properly on their schoolwork.

 “Can I borrow your silver knife, Moony?”